zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

     - The query has `ReturnValues.None` specified (which is the default) - any other return value will invalidate batched execution.
   - The query is a `GetItem` operation (`get` in the High Level API)
     - The query's `projections` list contains the primary key - this is required to match the response data to the request.
 Note all fields are included by default so this is only a concern if you explicitly specify the projection expression.
-- If a query does not qualify for auto-batching it will be parallelised automatically
+- If a query does not qualify for auto-batching it will be parallelised automatically (manually `zip`'ed queries only)

+# Batching using the `forEach` function

+Note if you use the `forEach(someCollection)(el => someQuery)` function for batching there is no defaulting to parallel queries - you will get a `DynamoDBError.BatchError.UnbatchableQueryError` with a detailed message if any of the above rules are violated.

+The use of `forEach` the recommended approach for batching queries rather using `zip` - however you will have to manage the size of the batch (see next section).

 ## Maximum batch sizes for `BatchWriteItem` and `BatchGetItem`